The Myth of Arachne

 The ancients weaved a memorable tale that was told whenever a person attempted to transcend their human limitations or during those rare times when a mortal behaved as if they were above the reproach of the Gods.

 And the story they told was of a brazen girl named Arachne.

 Long ago, Athena, the Goddess of Wisdom became aware of a mortal’s foolish actions.
 The armor clad deity was told of a girl named Arachne, who although orphaned at a young age, learned to weave intricate patterns in cloth in order to make her way in the world.
 Arachne’s exceptional talent in this difficult art form became highly skilled over time, honed by her tenacity and consistent hard work.
-In fictitious fact, the girl’s weaving abilities became so wildly popular, Arachne decided to showcase her masterful artistry by opening her own gallery in ancient Athens called “The Weave”.
+The girl’s weaving abilities became so wildly popular, Arachne decided to showcase her masterful artistry by opening her own gallery in ancient Athens called “The Weave”.

 It was at “The Weave” that the High Priestesses of the city’s patron deity, none other than Athena herself approached Arachne recommending she donate a small portion of her ever-increasing abundance as a token of thanksgiving to the city’s patron deity.
 They explained the money would be put to immediate and urgent use since it would help to maintain the upkeep of the goddess of wisdom’s great temple called “The Parthenon” which still stands to this very day.

 Arachne responded to their suggestion by stating what Athena’s High Priestesses could actually do for HER was to remove themselves from her gallery and never return, since it was quite obvious her magnificent weaving skills didn’t need the help of some washed up goddess with a run-down temple.

 The Goddess entered The Weave disguised as a kindly natured, wrinkled crone who appeared very advanced in years.
 As Athena slowly shuffled into the gallery in the form of a frail old woman, Arachne approached the concealed deity and asked in her general direction rather disingenuously, “Can I help you?”

 “Perhaps you can, Miss” the goddess responded in a gentle, grandmotherly voice, “I was interested in weaving a lovely scene involving owls and...”